10 Rules of Address Numbers That Will Make You Want to Change Yours Today

 Material

-Nothing is worse than old rusty numbers falling off the front of your house or mailbox.
-Normal house numbers has to put up with a lot of wear and tear being out in the environment.
-Choose powder coated numbers or another durable material that will last.
+Nothing is worse than old rusty address numbers falling off the front of your house or mailbox.
+Normal house numbers have to put up with a lot of wear and tear being out in the environment.
+Choose powder-coated numbers or another durable material that will last.

 Rule #4.